orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 5. You cannot go live immediately, you need open ai team approval.
 6. The safety of the generated text is your responsibility.
 7. There is a slack channel to ask questions and learn from each other's and the support team replies to people directly.
-8. There are some restrictions.
-Not every app idea will be approved.
+8. There are some restrictions, not every app will be approved.
 9. You can share your beta app with up to 5 users till you get the public release approval from OpenAI.
 10. There are lots of improvements going on, so this list might change over time.